-I'm a member of Oil Painters of America (OPA), the American Impressionist Society (AIS) and Plein Air Washington Artists (PAWA).
-I've studied primarily with teacher and mentor, Mitch Albala, Gage Academy of Art and Pacific NW Art School.
-I've also studied with Charles Emerson, Camille Przewodek, Pam Ingalls, Jim Lamb, Ken Roth, Sandra Power, Derek Buckner, James Moore, Kathryn Stats and others.
-A few years ago, I attended the Marchutz School of Drawing and Painting, Institute for American Universities, Aix-en-Provence, France.
-I minored in Art in college.
-My work has been shown in many venues, most recently at Galeria Casa Tota, Todos Santos, BCS, Mexico; Gallery North in Edmonds, WA; the Wallowa Arts Festival, Joseph, OR and Seaside Gallery, La Connor, WA.
+Jolyn is a member of Oil Painters of America (OPA), the American Impressionist Society (AIS) and Plein Air Washington Artists (PAWA) with whom she often paints throughout the state.
+She studied primarily with teacher and mentor, Mitch Albala, Gage Academy of Art and Pacific NW Art School.
+Jolyn also studied with Charles Emerson, Camille Przewodek, Pam Ingalls, Jim Lamb, Ken Roth, Sandra Power, Derek Buckner, James Moore, Kathryn Stats and others.
+A few years ago, she attended the Marchutz School of Drawing and Painting, Institute for American Universities, Aix-en-Provence, France.
+Jolyn minored in Art in college.